 GDA is a contributing employer to the IAM National Pension Fund.
 This is a multiemployer plan, a defined pension plan covering substantially all of the GDA's employees.
 Pension benefits are based on years of past and expected future service years.
 IAM is solely responsible for any obligation or unfunded pension obligation.
 The pension plan is on a calendar year reporting basis.
-The annual funding notice indicated that as of January 1, 2016 (valuation date) the plan was 95.9% funded.
 The current contribution rate to pension is \$3.60 per hour for each employee in a job classification covered by the collective bargaining agreement.
 The employees are accepted for participation with no past service credit.
-Plan contributions for the year ended June 30, 2017 were \$277,355.
+Plan contributions for the years ended June 30, 2018 and 2017 were \$303,388 and \$277,355, respectively.